 Tax and business licensing laws do not always apply equally to digital and physical goods.
 Some states require sales tax collection on physical goods only, while others tax both physical and digital products.
 Check with your local taxing authority and accountant to determine if you need to collect sales tax from your buyers.

 Fictitious business names

 Most Etsy sellers come up with unique names for their shops to stand out and let buyers know the types of products they sell.
-If you sell products under a name other than your own you may need to register a Doing Business As (DBA) with your state or locality, even if you’re not required to be licensed.
+If you sell products under a name other than your own you may need to register a "doing business as" (DBA) with your state or locality, even if you’re not required to be licensed.

-Selling good on Etsy
+Selling food on Etsy

 Hobby vs. for-profit business

 Do you have the same business license requirements for your Etsy store if it’s only a hobby?

 The long answer: The IRS requires every penny of income you receive to be reported on your federal tax return whether you do it for fun or for profit.
 Every state is different, and some may require licenses and others don’t.
 Check with your state and local taxing authorities to answer this question.

 Etsy is a great way to make money from your passion for crafting.
 While the business side of things can seem a little complicated, don’t be discouraged.
 Just be sure to follow your local rules and regulations when it comes to licenses, permits, and taxes.

 CT Corporation is dedicated to making business easy so you can focus on doing what you love.
 For more information check out our Business License page or contact us today at (855) 316-8948.